joegoggins/rubygem_skeleton/README.md

 like (gem-newgem, Ore, gem-init, prigner, gem-new) because I know what I want and I don't need extra functionality--just some boilerplate to get me going quick.

-I also created this to make it easy for non Ruby programmers to get started with creating a new Gem.
+I also created this to make it easy for non Ruby programmers to get started with creating a new Gem using behavior/test driven development.

-This was generated initially with `bundler 1.3.5`'s `bundle gem rubygem_skeleton`
+This was generated initially with `bundle gem rubygem_skeleton` (bundler 1.3.5`)

 If your opinions differ from mine in anyway, I don't recommend using this--it'll be easier and cleaner for you to build your gem from